-Gerard Ilaria has dedicated his 30-year career to the provision of mental health and health care services to stigmatized and underserved populations.
-Gerard has practiced as a clinician as well as serving in administrative-leadership capacities and is currently the Division Administrator for Public Health Programs in the Department of Medicine at Weill Cornell Medical College, where he manages the budget and operations of this complex research, service, and clinical department.
+Gerard Ilaria has dedicated his life to the provision of mental health and health care to stigmatized and underserved populations.
+Gerard has practiced as a clinician as well as serving in administrative-leadership capacities.
+He is currently the Department Administrator for the Department of Public Health at Weill Cornell Medical College, where he manages the budget and operations of this complex research, service, and clinical department.

 Gerard holds a Bachelor of Arts in Psychology and a Master of Social Work from Columbia University.